 Herbs to food are what makeup is to people.
-They elevate dishes to the next level by adding unique flavours and livening them up with a touch of freshness when serving.
-Food without herbs basic and doesn’t evoke some spicy memories.
+They elevate dishes to the next level by adding unique flavours and livening them fresh when serving.
+Food without herbs is bland and doesn’t evoke spicy memories.

 Herbs are classified into two classes.
-The first class is woody herbs such as thyme and rosemary, and the second class is soft herbs such as coriander and basil.
+The first class is woody herbs, such as thyme and rosemary, and the second is soft herbs, such as coriander and basil.
 While soft herbs are eaten raw, woody herbs are very powerful to be eaten raw.
 Woody herbs are often removed from the food during serving.
-On the other hand, soft herbs are scattered on food or added in salads.
+On the other hand, soft herbs are scattered on food or added to salads.

 There are hundreds of herbs that can be used in the kitchen.
 Some can be grown at home in containers, while others require specialised conditions.
 Above all, herbs are intended to season dishes by giving them a unique taste and aroma.
 This article highlights the eleven most common herbs in UK cooking.